 Hanifaru was long known to local fishermen who would travel to the site to hunt whale sharks feeding in the bay alongside the manta rays.
-In the 1990s dive operators began to visit the bay but given the extraordinary nature of the experience, word soon got out and it wasn’t long before Hanifaru Bay became crammed with boats and divers every day - far too many for the tiny bay and its rays to sustain.
+In the 1990s dive operators began to visit the bay and given the extraordinary nature of the experience, word soon got out and it wasn’t long before Hanifaru Bay became crammed with boats and divers every day - far too many for the tiny bay to sustain.

-Located close to the south-eastern edge of the atoll, a 1,300m section of keyhole-shaped reef acts like a funnel, concentrating both currents and any plankton in the water which in turn attracts filter-feeding giants - the schools of manta rays and whale sharks.
+Located close to the southeastern edge of the atoll, a 1,300-metre section of keyhole-shaped reef acts like a funnel, concentrating both the currents and any plankton in the water, which in turn attracts filter-feeding giants - the manta rays and whale sharks.
 Conditions and currents have to be just right for feeding aggregations to occur - it is not a daily event - and the best season to witness this extraordinary natural phenomenon is from late July to early October, although it can occur as early as March and as late as December.
 During these months the southwest monsoon winds and currents create the dense build-up of plankton, attracting the whale sharks and manta rays.

 Diving is no longer permitted in the bay - you can only snorkel with the manta rays and whale sharks.
 To keep any disturbance to a minimum, strict guidelines for visitors have been put in place.
-Snorkelers are requested to keep a minimum distance from any animals – a radius of 3m from the head section of a whale shark and 4m from its tail - and refrain from approach animals from the front or crossing paths, staying to one side instead.
-Touching or stroking is strictly prohibited and whilst photography is allowed, no flashes can be used.
-No motorized devices or scooters are allowed in Hanifaru Bay.
+Snorkelers are requested to keep a minimum distance from any animals – a radius of three metres from the head section of a whale shark and four metres from its tail.
+They must also refrain from approaching animals from the front or crossing paths, staying to one side instead.
+Touching or stroking is strictly prohibited and whilst photography is allowed, flashes are not permitted.
+Also, no motorised devices or scooters are allowed in Hanifaru Bay.